 Model transformations in converge.

 can be divided into two main camps: those taking a ‘declarative’ approach, and those opting for an ‘imperative’ approach.
 In this paper we detail an imperative, meta-circular, object orientated, pattern matching programming language Converge which is enriched with features pioneered by the Icon programming language,

 |Item Type:||Conference or Workshop Item (Paper)|

-|Deposited On:||30 Jun 2010 10:25|
+|Date Deposited:||30 Jun 2010 10:25|

 Actions (login required)